Know about this?

 May Morning is one of Oxford's most popular celebrations.
 Very many Oxonians (and tourists) party the whole night through only to gather on Magdalen Bridge at the unchristian time of 5.30am.
-The bridge is horribly crowded, every second person is drunk or stoned, some esoterics carry a huge paper sun labelled "Happy May Day, Oxford!"...
-And then, suddenly, most of the people fall silent as the renowned Magdalen College Choir starts to sing Latin chorals from the top of Magdalen tower at 6 in the morning.
+The bridge is horribly crowded, every second person is drunk or stoned, some esoterics are carrying a huge paper sun labelled "Happy May Day, Oxford!"...
+And then, suddenly, most of the people are falling silent as the renowned Magdalen College Choir starts to sing Latin chorals from the top of Magdalen tower at 6 in the morning.
 Of course, it's hard to understand what they are singing (and it's in Latin anyway), but the atmosphere is really very special - at least for the first song, as most of the drunk and stoned people will continue their conversations afterwards.

 It used to be part of the ritual that some weirdos jumped from the bridge into the shallow and stinking waters of the Cherwell.
 Nowadays, this is strictly forbidden due to several severe accidents that happened in the past, and police will enforce discipline.
 It still is part of the ritual to go to one of Oxford's cafes or pubs and enjoy a breakfast after the May Morning Singing.
 So if you're in Oxford on that very morning, join the crowds for a slightly different experience.